robfordww/antconfig/Readme.md

 - Type-safe env parsing: string, int/uint, bool, float64, and `[]int` from JSON.
 - Supports .env files
 - Discovery helpers: locate config file by walking upward from CWD or executable.

+## Use Cases

+- Bootstrapping new Go microservices with minimal config wiring.
+- Shipping CLIs where predictable flag and env precedence is critical.
+- Migrating from heavier configuration stacks (e.g., Viper) to a lighter runtime.
+- Embedding configuration into serverless functions or containers with strict size budgets.

 ## Status and Precedence